Bucconidae – Puffbirds

 Puffbirds are sit-and-wait hunters, perching unmoving for long periods, while watching for insect prey.
 As well as arthropods, they may eat small lizards and plant material.
 Arthropod exoskeletons are regurgitated as pellets.
 The Swallow-winged Puffbird is the only member in the family that is known to capture insects from open perches.

-According to the IOC there are 38 extant species of Puffbirds, Nunbirds and allies in the family Bucconidae; they are:
+According to the IOC there are 37 extant species of Puffbirds, Nunbirds and allies in ten genera of the family Bucconidae.
+They are:

 White-necked Puffbird Notharchus hyperrhynchus